-It’s easy to get caught up in the negativity of daily news and focus on the bad things that are happening in the United States.
+It’s easy to get caught up in the negativity of daily news and focus on the bad things happening in the United States.
 But, like any country, America has its pluses as well as its minuses.
 While we may disagree with some of these global opinions, it’s important to remember that we’re just one of many countries that have contributed greatly to global business and development.
-Here are six things that Americans do well according to the rest of the world.
+Here are six things Americans do well according to the rest of the world.

 1) Spending time with family

 While family time is important in many countries worldwide, few places emphasize it as much as America.
 Family time is also less scheduled and more relaxed than in other countries—and everyone seems to get along better because of it.
 An annual study found that Americans spend twice as much time with their families on paid work each week.
 Few other cultures emphasize spending quality time with loved ones as we do.
 So take a lesson from our neighbors across the pond: If you want better relationships with your family, cut back on work and go for a walk together!
 You might be surprised by how quickly little things can improve your relationships at home or work.

 2) Taking time off after having a baby

 Yes, working parents who take time off from work to care for a newborn are paid by their companies as if they were still on payroll—which is more than you can say for many European countries.
 What’s more, new parents in America are guaranteed up to 12 weeks of unpaid leave at any point during a child’s first year (or adoption).
 That kind of flexibility and family-friendly policy makes it easier for new moms and dads to take a breather after welcoming a child into their lives.
 Still not sold?
 When we asked our international pals what they think we do well as a country, taking time off after having kids was one of their most popular answers.